Skip to content

 Challenge Tracks

-We have identified four challenge tracks that have potential for innovative data-driven solutions.
-Teams can define projects in one of these tracks or at the intersection of multiple tracks.
+We identified four challenge tracks with potential for innovative data-driven solutions.
+Teams defined projects in one of these tracks or at the intersection of multiple tracks.

 Track 1: